-SPANISH 4 4 (Y) #0414 Spanish 3 ; teacher re le C or better in commendation; an h language and culture.
+SPANISH 4 4 (Y) #0414 PREREQUISITE: Grade of "C" or better in Spanish 3; good study habits.
 SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"

 Spanish 4 continues to develop the four skills of communication: listening, speaking, reading, and writing, and further deepens student knowledge of cultures of the Spanish-speaking world.
 Grammar from levels 1 to 3 is reviewed.
 Spanish is the primary language of classroom communication and instruction.
-Students are provided language-use activities that enable them to function in informal and most formal settings; understand the main ideas and supporting details in concrete, factual, and some abstract texts (oral/written), and produce language beyond the paragraph, simple narration, description, and explanation; deal with topics related to the external environment: comprehend and produce oral/written paragraphs and essays; and comprehend and be understood by sympathetic Spanish speakers.
+Students are provided language-use activities that enable them to function in informal and most formal settings; understand the main ideas and supporting details in concrete, factual, and some abstract (oral/written), and produce language beyond the paragraph, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs and essays; and comprehend and be understood by sympathetic Spanish speakers.